pablocid/docs/plugins/plugin-sanity-check.md

 More details regarding building project with NativeScript CLI can be found [here](https://github.com/NativeScript/nativescript-cli#build-your-project).

-## How to execute all sanity checks on every code change of your plugin’s repository?
+## Execute all sanity checks on every code change of your plugin’s repository

 Travis CI is a great way to automate plugin’s sanity checks.
 It is free for open-source projects.
 More details can be found in [Travis CI documentation](https://docs.travis-ci.com/).
 With few words - TravisCI will boot a virtual machine and execute commands based on the provided configuration in `.travis.yml` file.